DSWhite96/SI506-2021Fall/problem_set_06/README.md

     `ratings` (`list`): A list of IMDb ratings for the shows

-    This function should create a `deep copy` of the `shows` list and append to it a new column called `IMDd Rating`.
+    This function should create a `deep copy` of the `shows` list and append to it a new column called `IMDb Rating`.
 This function should then loop through the `copy of shows` and append the rating of each show in the list.
 The function should then return the `copy of shows`.

     :bulb: There are several ways to approach this problem, one good way would be to use `nested loops` (consider `Problem Set 05`).